 Critical accounting policies, significant judgments, and estimates are those that we believe are most important for the portrayal of the Company's financial condition and results, and that require management's most subjective and complex judgments.
 Judgments and uncertainties regarding the application of these policies may result in materially different amounts being reported under various conditions or using different assumptions.
-There have been no material changes to the critical accounting estimates previously disclosed in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020, and disclosed in Note 1(q) of the condensed consolidated financial statements herein.
+There have been no material changes to the critical accounting estimates previously disclosed in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020, and disclosed in Note 1(k) and Note 1(q) of the condensed consolidated financial statements herein.

 The Company is an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
 The JOBS Act provides that an emerging growth company can take advantage of the extended transition period afforded by the JOBS Act for the implementation of new or revised accounting standards.
 The Company elected not to "opt out" of such extended transition period, which means that when a standard is issued or revised and it has different application dates for public or non-public entities, the Company has adopted the new or revised standard at the time non-public entities adopt the new or revised standard.
 Because the market value of the Company's common stock held by non-affiliates exceeded \$700.0 million as of June 30, 2021, the Company will have been public for more than one year and it has filed at least one annual report, the Company will cease to be an emerging growth company as of December 31, 2021.
-As a result, beginning with the Company's Annual Report on Form 10-K for the year ending December 31, 2021, the Company will be subject to certain requirements that apply to other public companies but did not previously apply to the Company's independent registered public accounting firm provides an attestation report on the effectiveness of the Company's internal control over financial reporting.
+As a result, beginning with the Company's Annual Report on Form 10-K for the year ending December 31, 2021, the Company will be subject to certain requirements that apply to other public companies but did not previously apply to the Company due to its status as an emerging growth company, including the provisions of Section 404(b) of the Sarbanes-Oxley Act, which require that the Company's independent registered public accounting firm provides an attestation report on the effectiveness of the Company's internal control over financial reporting.